Skip to main content

 What is a breast cancer’s grade?

-Cancer cells are given a grade when they are removed from the breast and checked in the lab.
-The grade is based on how much the cancer cells look like normal cells.
-The grade is used to help predict your outcome (prognosis) and to help figure out what treatments might work best.
+When cancer cells are removed from your breast, they are checked in the lab and given a grade.
+This grade is based on how much the cancer cells look like normal cells.
+It is used to help predict your outcome (prognosis) and to help figure out what treatments might work best.

 A low grade number (grade 1) usually means the cancer is slower-growing and less likely to spread.